AgeOfLearning/todo-app/README.md

 export default AddTodo;
 ```
+Note the `mapStateProperties()` method in both components.
+This is a method provided by `@aofl/map-state-properties-mixin` and is called after state changes.
+In each method we assign the new state properties to our component properties so that the views will be re rendered if necessary.

 Great!
 At this point the form should be working again.
 Still much to do.
 We also need to update the edit and remove methods to use the store as well.
 Let's add the store methods in the SDO's mutation object  for updating todo completion, editing the description and removing todo items.